 As we sat on the lawns outside, I felt more positive than at any time since I arrived.
 This was going to be our home for the next twelve months, and soon that feeling of homesickness duly dissipated.
 I started to think that perhaps, maybe, I could live here for more than two years…

 Of course, there were certain bits of administration that had to be done, along with the bureaucracy, and a system still operating at a snail’s pace, particularly as I was still technically just a tourist, albeit allowed to stay in the country for up to six months, which was more generous than other European countries at the time.
 But one necessary visit was to the foreigner's office in Sebastiana Street, today the main centre in Krakow for getting passports.
 There was a room which I would refer to as Room 101 (You'll understand this if you've read George Orwell's 1984), although I think in reality it was 102, but the fact I thought of it as 101 shows how I felt about the place.
 All foreigners were made to sit outside a door, taking turns to enter.
 I was greeted by middle-aged, unsympathetic, old-school staff who, despite the department, didn't speak any other languages apart from their own.
-It was depressing filling in pages of documentation by hand for residence and work permits - also available in Polish or French languages only.
+It was depressing filling in pages of documentation by hand for residence and work permits - available in Polish or French languages only.

 Anyway, if you wanted a landline phone installed, you would be lucky if you got one in less than a year.
 Fortunately, the 'gift' system meant that our landlord managed to get us a phone in about a third of that time.

 Unfortunately, this being 1998, banks and other offices still relied on old-fashioned paper filing systems.
-Remember, these were the days when the internet was still in its infancy, and when it came to sorting out your affairs at these places, you’d often have to wait in line for several minutes – or even hours – before you’d even get served.
+Remember, these were the days when the modern-day internet was still in its infancy, and when it came to sorting out your affairs at these places, you’d often have to wait in line for several minutes – or even hours – before you’d even get served.

 Now with finding work, there was one job that was crying out for native speakers.
 In fact, it was not uncommon to be asked in the street or even in the supermarket if I would like to teach!
 Around two months later, my now-fiancée fixed up an interview for me at a recently set-up major language school.
 Now I have to say that at this point my teaching experience was zero which, under normal circumstances, was a definite minus: officially, one had to be qualified.
 But there was insatiable demand to learn English in the country, and there was a shortage of teachers, so some schools resorted to breaking a few rules, which was at considerable risk to them.